Vortex (iPod game): Powerups

 Powerup bricks are not required to complete the level, but destroying a powerup brick, even if it is not caught, adds more points to the total than destroying a normal brick.
 The points score is equal to the points for the bricks destroyed plus the bonus points for timing.

-All powerups expire if the player loses a life or beats a level with the exception the extra life powerup, which continues to have effect even after beating a level and expiring after losing a life.
+All powerups expire if the player loses a life or beats a level, unless cheats relating to them are active.
+The exception to this is the extra life powerup, which continues to have effect even after beating a level and expiring after losing a life.

 Critical reception

 In their review of Vortex, Pocket Gamer highlighted the integration of the iPod's scroll wheel with the 360 degree layout.
 However, the slow pace of the ball was criticized.

 Music

 All music in Vortex is made by D. B. Walker.